filipi/onde/README.md

 ## Automatic form CRUD (forms.php)

-In its current version, it serves as the basis for an simple PHP application, providing functions to generate HTML tables from PostgreSQL queries and also a module to automatically generate CRUD forms for PostgreSQL tables.
+In its current version, it serves as the basis for a simple PHP application, providing functions to generate HTML tables from PostgreSQL queries and also a module to automatically generate CRUD forms for PostgreSQL tables.